Pension Plan FAQs

 You can also learn more about the steps you have to take once you have decided to retire in the “How Do I Prepare for Retirement?” document online.

-Finally, 2 to 3 months before your contract is scheduled to end, you should review the Highlights documents to review the difference between retirement and termination of plan membership and the impacts on the options you will have once your contract ends or you can contact your HR Advisor.
+Finally, 2 to 3 months before your contract is scheduled to end, you should review the Highlights documents to review the difference between retirement and termination of plan membership and the impacts on the options you will have once your contract ends or you can contact your HR Consultant.

 Once the guarantee period has ended, there is no change to the pension payments for the member.